renkostatik/patcher/README.md

 ./osu-patcher
 ```

-or publish it, to produce a single binary:
+or publish it, to produce a portable binary:

 ```shell
 dotnet publish Patcher